Average salary in the US: How outsourcing benefits the US economy

 Per statistics website Numbeo, the average salary in the US is US$3,737.28.

-According to the latest data by the Bureau of Labor Statistics (BLS), the average mean wage for US workers in May 2021 is US$58,260.
+According to the latest data from the Bureau of Labor Statistics (BLS), the average mean wage for US workers in May 2021 is US$58,260.
 Meanwhile, the median weekly earnings for full-time workers amount to US$1,041.

 Pay variations for US workers